 15. Use a space or portable heater instead of the central heater, if only one room needs heating.

-16. Heat bedroom areas to less than 18 degrees C
+16. Heat bedroom areas with less than 18 degrees.

 17. Twenty degrees C is an ideal room temperature.
-Turning down thermosats by 1 degrees C can reduce annual space heating energy consumption by 10% with an equivalent reduction in greenhouse gas emissions.
+Turning down thermostats by 1 degrees can reduce annual space heating energy consumption by 10% with an equivalent reduction in greenhouse gas emissions.

 18. Open fires are wasteful of energy with more than 70% of the energy going up the chimney.

-19. Heating hot water account for 64% of energy consumption in the home: you should be thrifty in its use.
+19. Heating hot water accounts for 64% of energy consumption in the home: you should be thrifty in its use.